 AAFM has also collected an enormous amount of data on most Air Force missile systems.
 This data is available to members for a small donation to cover costs of producing and mailing computer disks.
 Our collection includes technical orders, photos, historical documents, articles, speeches, and presentations.
 There are seven separate collections by system or topic, along with seven collections of videos, films and television documentaries.
 These collections continue to grow as members provide new data on a regular basis.

 AAFM has been involved in several art projects in recent years.
-These include Darrell Anderson’s “Countdown – 5,4, 3, 2, 1,” a large glass mosaic on display at Air Force Space Command (AFSPC) headquarters, a Cuban Missile Crisis commemorative painting of A-06 at Malmstrom by Warren Neary, and two paintings by former board member, CMSgt (Ret) Joe Andrew, including “The Guardians,” which is on display at the Minuteman Missile National Historic Site in South Dakota.
-AAFM was also involved with projects to get a Minuteman III static display missile for Peterson AFB, as well as a Minuteman III Post Boost Vehicle display for AFSPC headquarters.
+These include Darrell Anderson’s “Countdown – 5,4, 3, 2, 1,” a large glass mosaic on display at the former Air Force Space Command (AFSPC) headquarters (now Space Operations Command, US Space Force), a Cuban Missile Crisis commemorative painting of A-06 at Malmstrom by Warren Neary, and two paintings by former board member, CMSgt (Ret) Joe Andrew, including “The Guardians,” which is on display at the Minuteman Missile National Historic Site in South Dakota.
+AAFM was also involved with projects to get a Minuteman III static display missile for Peterson AFB, as well as a Minuteman III Post Boost Vehicle display for the former AFSPC headquarters.
 AAFM members have taken part at symposiums, spoken at gatherings and presented trophies and commemorative coins at the missile competition, from the early days when it was the Missile Combat Competition, to the Space and Missile Competition, to the current Bomb and Missile Competition.
-The association hosted a Santa Maria Barbeque for all of the participants at the competitions at Barksdale AFB.
 Members have also participated at a number of commemorative events at places like Vandenberg AFB, FE Warren AFB, and Peterson AFB, for special anniversaries of the missile force, the first alert and other events.
 The most significant single event was part of the AAFM National Meeting at Great Falls, MT, when over 700 people participated in a special ceremony at launch facility A-06 to commemorate the first Minuteman I missile on alert, an event that occurred during the October 1962 Cuban Missile Crisis.

 Greg Ogletree’s Missile Patch Gallery and AAFM’s online Missile Museum are part of our internet presence.
 Greg’s collection includes every significant official and unofficial missile patch, and our online museum is always being revised and updated to tell the story of Air Force missiles and the people involved with them.
 All of these programs and projects are far from static – we add new parts or new items often and advise members of availability in our quarterly AAFM Newsletter and on our web page.